How to Grow Your Own Sweet Potatoes at Home

 Step 1: Growing Your Slips

 Making sweet potato slips is pretty easy.
-There's a couple different methods that you can use to do this.
+There are a couple of different methods that you can use to do this.

 Step 2: Planting Your Slips